CodeTwo Exchange Rules Pro

 Email address rewriting for Exchange Server

-It is not unusual that a company has a general email address for all external users to reach, e.g. email@example.com.
-This applies to departments too.
-Addresses such as firstname.lastname@example.org, email@example.com etc. are there to allow clients to reach certain departments of the enterprise without the need to have a ton of personal email addresses.
+It is not unusual for a company to have a general email address provided for all external users to contact it, e.g. email@example.com.
+This applies to departments, too.
+Addresses such as firstname.lastname@example.org, email@example.com, etc. are used to allow clients to reach certain departments in the organization without the need to have a ton of personal email addresses.
 However, if someone from the Marketing team replies to an email that was sent to firstname.lastname@example.org, this general address is replaced in the reply with a personal address.
 As a result, all subsequent replies to go to a completely different mailbox.